matomo-org/matomo/misc/internal-docs/content-tracking.md

 3. Would a piece of content - such as a banner - have maybe custom variables etc?
 4. How do we present the data in a report?
 Similar to events with second dimensions?
 Probably depends on 1)
 5. I assume there can be nested content in theory.
 A piece of content that contains another piece of content.
 In this case we have to be careful when automatically picking name, target, ...
 6. FYI: We would probably also need an attribute like data-target="$target" and/or the possiblity for data-trackclick="$target" since not all links might be defined via href but onclick javascript links.
-See further below
+See next section
 7. HTML Attributes always take precendence over css classes or the other way around (if both defined)?
 I think attributes should take precendence which I think is also defined in the spec
 8. Do we need to support IE7 and older?
 Firefox 3 and older?
 9. "Maybe we could automatically detect when such element becomes visible, and send the Impression event automatically"